 Treating Quadriceps Tendinitis

 The best way to treat quadriceps tendonitis is to start by resting your knee, especially avoiding the particular activity that produced the condition.
-Regular cold compression wrap application, Blood Flow Stimulation Therapy and gentle stretching and physiotherapy are all helpful.
+Regular cold compression wrap application, Circulation Boost and gentle stretching and physiotherapy are all helpful.

 In the case of mild tendinitis, the body should be able to heal the tendon fibers normally with proper rest.
 Unfortunately, this is not the usual result, due to the injured tendon being used frequently in everyday activities.